Media Backgrounder:

 1. Earth’s Ecological Limits

 While economies, populations and resource demands grow, the size of Earth remains the same.
-Since the 1970s, when global ecological overshoot became a reality, we have been using more renewable natural resources than our planet can regenerate.
+Since the 1970s, when global ecological overshoot became a reality, humanity has been using more renewable natural resources than our planet can regenerate.
 This is akin to drawing down the biosphere’s principal rather than living off its annual interest.
-To support our demands on nature, we have been liquidating resource stocks and allowing carbon dioxide to accumulate in the atmosphere.
+To support all our demands on nature, human activities have been ‘fed’ partially by liquidating resource stocks and allowing carbon dioxide to accumulate in the atmosphere.

 Ecological overshoot is only possible for a limited time before ecosystems begin to degrade and possibly collapse.
 Impacts of ecological overspending are apparent already in soil erosion, desertification, reduced cropland productivity, overgrazing, deforestation, rapid species extinction, fisheries collapse and increased carbon concentration in the atmosphere.